ThijsTerporten/Climbing-Traveller/README.md

 * Accomodations.
 * Other things to do in the area.

 The end goal of the project is to get people excited about climbing and inform them about outdoor climbing-locations.
+Providing them with a short description off the area and if wanted links to find out more about the area.

 ### UX stories